microfarad-de/nastia-server/README.md

 ## Dependencies

-The following Linux packages must be installed manually:
+The following Linux packages must be installed manually by creating symlinks (see Installation section below):

 * `msmtp`
 * `lynx`
 * `logrotate`

 The compiled binaries of the above tools is provided under the `opt` subdirectory.
-These binaries have been compiled on a Raspberry Pi 3 B+ running Venus OS version `5.10.110-rpi-venus-4`.
+These binaries have been compiled on a Raspberry Pi 3 B+ running Venus OS version 3.55 (`5.10.110-rpi-venus-4`).

+On Venus OS versions above 3.67: the following Linux packages must be installed with opkg (see Installation section below):

+* `git`
+* `zstd`
+* `bc`

 The following Python modules must be installed manually with `pip3 install <module>`: